vampcheah/sveltekit-pos/README.md

 ### Cryptocurrency Payment Module

-We aim to add support for cryptocurrency payments, giving users more flexibility by allowing them to make transactions using various digital currencies.
+Add support for cryptocurrency payments, giving users more flexibility by allowing them to make transactions using various digital currencies.

 ### Basic User Dashboard